Orlando Bloom: Relationships

 Bloom had an "on-and-off relationship" with American actress Kate Bosworth, from 2003 until ending the relationship in September 2006.

 In late 2007, Bloom began dating Australian supermodel Miranda Kerr.
 They announced their engagement in June 2010, and were married the following month.
 Kerr gave birth to their son on 6 January 2011 in Los Angeles.
 On 25 October 2013, Bloom and Kerr announced that they had separated several months earlier, and intended to end their marriage.
 They were divorced by the end of 2013.

+In 2014, Bloom was in a relationship with French actress Nora Arnezeder.

 Bloom began dating American singer and songwriter Katy Perry in January 2016; however, the couple confirmed in February 2017 that they had split.
 They resumed their relationship in February 2018, and became engaged on 14 February 2019.
 On 5 March 2020, it was revealed through the music video for Perry's song "Never Worn White" that the couple were expecting their first child together.
 Perry gave birth to their daughter on 26 August 2020.
+On 26 June 2025, it was reported that Bloom and Perry had separated.

 Achievements

-Bloom was named the twelfth most influential person in the UK in a 2004 poll of cultural experts conducted for the BBC.
-Bloom appeared in his home town of Canterbury on 13 July 2010 when he was presented with an honorary degree from the University of Kent at Canterbury Cathedral.
+Bloom appeared in his home city of Canterbury on 13 July 2010 when he was presented with an honorary Doctor of Arts degree from the University of Kent at Canterbury Cathedral.
 For contributions to the film industry, Bloom was inducted into the Hollywood Walk of Fame on 2 April 2014.
 His motion pictures walk of fame star is located at 6927 Hollywood Boulevard.